This post is about the SFxHH Hackathon in Hamburg, where we had four hours to build, ship, and pitch a working product.

 MVP

-The code for the MVP version that we demoed at the hackathoncan be found on Github - CallSensei.
+The MVP we demoed at the hackathon is available on GitHub - CallSensei.